-Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
+Compliance Notes Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings Where an existing building is being extended and it has existing building services plant and systems that will be common to both the new extension and existing building, the criteria for energy metering cover the entire building.

-Shell Only Where present core building services should be assessed in accordance with the assessment criteria.
-In shell only areas/building, where final decisions concerning the specification of particular building services and systems will be made by a new owner/tenant, compliance with this BREEAM issue can be demonstrated via one of the following means: Option 1 - Use of a tenancy lease agreement between the developer and tenant/s (full value of available credits) Option 2 - A Green Building Guide for tenant fit outs (half the value of the available credits) Option 3 - Developer/T enant collaboration (full value of available credits) Where compliance with the assessment criteria cannot be demonstrated the available credits must be withheld (option 4).
-Refer to the Scope section 2.2 Types of project that can be assessed using BREEAM (Shell and Core / Speculative Assessments) for further description of Fit Out Only the above options.
-Where the assessment stakeholder is a tenant within a landlord-owned/operated development with central plant provision, then the central plant must be assessed against the criteria of this issue.
-This is in addition to the provision of sub-metering of any other substantial uses within the tenant's space that are independent of other tenant units and common areas.
 Lighting & small power Due to traditional distribution methods, it can be difficult to cost-effectively separate lighting and small power.
 It is acceptable, within a single floor, for lighting and small power to be combined for metering purposes, provided that sub-metering is provided for each floor plate.

-Other major Other major energy-consuming items, depending on the building type, might energy- include, for example, plant used for swimming or hydrotherapy pools, kitchen consuming items plant, cold storage plant, laboratory plant, sterile services equipment, transportation systems (e.g. lifts & escalators) drama studios and theatres with large lighting rigs.
-Modular boiler Where the building uses a modular system and the rated input power of the systems lead boiler is less than the figure in Table 10 Size of plant for which separate metering would be required(Additional Information), but greater than 10kW (see Additional Information), sub-metering of the lead boiler is still required to comply with the criteria of this issue.
+Other major Other major energy-consuming items, depending on the building type, might energy- include, for example, plant used for swimming or hydrotherapy pools, kitchen consuming items suming items plant, cold storage plant, laboratory plant, sterile services equipment, transportation systems (e.g. lifts & escalators) drama studios and theatres wit large lighting rigs.
+Modular boiler Where the building uses a modular system and the rated input power of the systems lead boiler is less than the figure in Table 9 Size of plant for which separate metering would be required (Additional Information), but greater than 10kW (see Additional Information), sub-metering of the lead boiler is still required to comply with the criteria of this issue.
 Accessible The energy meters must be located in an area of the building that allows for meters easy access to facilitate regular monitoring and readings by the buildings staff and facilities manager.
 Typically this will be the plant room, main distribution room or control room (where BMS is installed).
+Medical-based Large-scale medical equipment/systems can be ignored when assessing systems compliance with this issue (although it is recommended that sub-metering is considered in such instances).

 Req.
 Design Stage Post Construction Stage All Specification document or technical drawings confirming: Energy-consuming systems and their rated outputs Metering arrangements for each system, type and location of meter specified.
 If applicable, scope of BMS and its energy-monitoring capability.
-Assessor's building/site inspection and photographic evidence confirming: • Location and labelling/function of the individual sub-meters or BMS.
+Assessor's building/site inspection and photographic evidence confirming: Location and labelling/function of the individual sub-meters or BMS.